michaelrsweet/mmd/README.md

   the reason for this is to better support different kinds of output from the markdown "source", including XHTML, man, and `xml2rfc`.

+- Link reference definitions are not supported; these probably will be supported in a future version of the parsing code but will need explicit support in any output code to resolve the references.

+- Link titles are silently ignored.

 - Thematic breaks using a mix of whitespace and the separator character are not supported ("* * * *", "-- -- -- --", etc.); these could conceivably be added
   but did not seem particularly important.

-- Link titles are silently ignored.

 In addition, `mmd` supports a couple (otherwise undocumented) CommonMark
 extensions: